verovm/record-replay/research/README.md

 ```

 ### `db-export`
-`substate-cli db-export` command exports substates to files. `--json` option to export base64 JSON instead of binary. `--hashed` option to replace raw bytecode to code hash when export.
+`substate-cli db-export` command exports substates to files.
+`--json` option to export base64 JSON instead of binary.
+`--hashed` option to replace raw bytecode to code hash when export.
 For hashed substates, read through the next sections for more details.
 ```
 ./substate-cli db-export --substatedir substate.ethereum --out-dir substate-db-export --block-segment 1-2M --workers 0
 ```
 The exported files are named after their block number and tx index.
-For example, the substate at tx index 0 at block 1,000,000 is named `1000000_0`.
+For example, the substate file at tx index 0 at block 1,000,000 has `1000000_0` in its name.